 - Stair Gate

 Bed linen and towels are INCLUDED.
 Electricity is INCLUDED.
-Heating is by electric storage heaters (first £20 INCLUDED - £40 between November and February) with any additional usage payable by meter reading at the end of your stay) and open fire (1 basket of logs and 2 buckets of coal INCLUDED).
+Heating is by electric storage heaters (first £20 INCLUDED - £40 between November and February - with any additional usage payable by meter reading at the end of your stay) and open fire (1 basket of logs and 2 buckets of coal INCLUDED).
 WiFi is INCLUDED (subject to provider).
 A maximum of 2 dogs are welcome at an additional charge (2 large, 2 medium or 2 small).
 If you wish to bring any other pets please contact us and we will see what we can do.
 No smoking.

 Changeover Day: Sat